Harris Lebus

-Harris Lebus was a furniture manufacturer and wholesaler based in the East End of London in Tabernacle Street with a factory in Tottenham.
+Harris Lebus was a furniture manufacturer and wholesaler based in the East End of London in Tabernacle Street with a factory in Ferry Lane, Tottenham.
 The firm supplied stores such as Maple & Co., mainly producing bedroom and dining furniture.
 Following the Edwardian period the company became successful in the mass production of furniture affordable to a wider range of customers.